Kernel Two-Sample Tests for Manifold Data: Theoretical properties of kernel tests on manifold data

 \subsection{Manifold data in high-dimensional space}

 We state the necessary assumptions on the manifold data and sampling densities.
-For simplicity, we consider a compact manifold without a boundary: \begin{assumption}[Data manifold] $\calM$ is a $d$-dimensional compact connected $C^\infty$ manifold isometrically embedded in $\R^m$ without boundary. \end{assumption}
+An example of high dimensional image data satisfying our assumption is provided in Example \ref{eg:manifold-data}, see Figure \ref{fig:mnist-show}.
+In this section, we consider a compact manifold without a boundary: \begin{assumption}[Data manifold] $\calM$ is a $d$-dimensional compact connected $C^\infty$ manifold isometrically embedded in $\R^m$ without boundary. \end{assumption}

 An illustration of when $d=1$ and $m=3$ is shown in Figure \ref{fig:manifold-diag}(Left).
-The theory extends when the manifold has a smooth boundary by adopting similar analysis techniques, which will be discussed in Section \ref{subsec:manifold-boundary}.
+Our theory extends when the manifold has a smooth boundary, which will be discussed in Section \ref{subsec:manifold-boundary}.
 This section assumes that the data densities $p$ and $q$ are supported on $\calM$.
 In Section \ref{subsec:manifold+noise}, we will discuss the extension of our analysis to the case where the data lie near the manifold and contain a certain type of additive Gaussian noise.

 We introduce the following assumption on the H\"older regularity and boundedness of the data densities $p$ and $q$.
 Recall the definition of $\calH^{\beta}(\calM)$ in Section \ref{subsec:manifold-basic}.